Akshathahp66/Diamond-Sweeper/README.md

     -   Otherwise, the square is opened, and blank
 4. The game ends when all diamonds are found.
 The user's score is the number of squares still left unturned.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
+This project was generated with [Angular CLI](https://cli.angular.io/)

 # Install Packages